fpgaprince/rtd/docs/source/combinatorial.rst

 Decoders can be used/often are used to decode address and enable some read/write line or select/enable some part.

+This is very similar to the demux. you have N inputs (decoder), and N select signals (demux).
+You have 2^N outputs (both), and ONLY one can be on/hot at any given time, BASED on either the input (decoder) or select signals (demux).
+They are similar in that the demux HAS to decode the select lines, just as a decoder decodes the input lines.
+The difference between the two is the decoder does not have that one input signal a demux has.
+Another difference is the decoder outputs are single lines, the demux input/output can be vector/array/bus of bits.. the demux is a DATA routing mechanism/concept.
+And while a demux's output line is "hot" on enabled, the actual value could be a 1 or 0, depending on what the INPUT is.
+The decoder on the other hand, is truly hot when selected by the input.

 .. code-block:: vhdl